Error Code On Your Printer?

 Scenario: You press print from your computer and it sends the data to the printer where it makes a copy on a piece of paper.
 A light starts flashing on the printer and you realize there is an issue.
 If you see an error code or error message, write it down immediately before restarting your printer.
 You can google the error code and try to figure it out on your own, or call a printer repair service technician.
 More than likely, the technician will be able to assist you because after all, they are the professional.

 Having the error code and/or error message will eliminate extra time the technician would have to spend at your location trying to fix the issue.
 If no error codes appear, be sure to tell the technician all of the symptoms your printer is having so they can bring the parts needed to fix your machine.
-If you are interested in viewing a diagram of the inside of a laser printer please click here.
+Learn more how does a laser printer work with inside diagrams.

 Paper and Cartridge errors

 HP Error Code: 02 – Warming Up

 Turn off the printer and remove the printer cable (USB or I/O cable), then turn it back on.
 If the printer reports “Ready” then first update the driver, and if not resolved then the printer cable.
 If there is still an error, there may be a hardware problem.

 HP Error Code: 10 – Supplies Memory Error

 Your printer has a problem with the toner cartridge chip, which it’s unable to read.
 This is the electronic information, or e-label, on the print cartridge.

 Solution: First try resetting the printer by turning it on and off.
 If this doesn’t work remove and reinstall the cartridge or replace it.
 If is still doesn’t work then you may have a hardware problem.

 HP Error Code: 11 – Paper Out